piercingimpulse/ImpostorConfig/README.md

 * [Tudor3510](https://github.com/Tudor3510/) & [Luigi Auriemma](https://aluigi.altervista.org/mytoolz.htm) ~ for their projects "Proxom" and "sudppipe" that have largerly helped the devolping of sus LAN.

 ## CHANGELOG
+#### 1.2.1a
+- Introduced a rudimental heartbeat system to avoid VPN being disconnected and broadcast storm;
+- Adjusted broadcast timer (still not very precise);
+- Increase clients to 15;
+- Introduced number of clients in the settings always to avoid broadcast storm.
+- Introduced workaround and improved stability of tunnel by input manually the client IP in case does not work automatically

 #### 1.2.0
-- VPN/Offline proxy server
+- VPN proxy server;
-- Improved stability with multithread
+- Improved stability with multithread.

 #### 1.1.1a
-- Fixed bug of client unable to host
+- Fixed bug of client unable to host;
-- Ability to broadcast fake message to join custom host
+- Ability to broadcast fake message to join custom host;
-- Personalised proxy message
+- Personalised proxy message;
-- New name and icon
+- New name and icon;
-- Introduction of custom port and VPN broadcast
+- Introduction of custom port and VPN broadcast.

 #### 1.0.1a
 - Inital release: client can join custom host, but can't host.